Wednesday, May 11, 2016

 WHAT I LOVE ABOUT THIS FILM

 In a film as promising, but ultimately lacking, as The Reincarnation of Peter Proud, it’s difficult to pinpoint just where, among so many gross miscalculations, things went most wrong.
 But for me, problems with the script seemed evident from the film’s first frames.
-Max Ehrlich (often taking sizable chunks of dialog from his novel) shows no flair for the rhythms and tones of natural conversation.
+Max Ehrlich (often taking sizable chunks of dialogue from his novel) shows no flair for the rhythms and tones of natural conversation.
 Revealing his TV-based roots, nearly every word spoken is designed either to propel the plot forward or provide expository information.
+The people too often come off as mouthpices for the author.

 After driving throughout Massachusetts in search of the unknown city he sees in his dreams,